Music Video

 Application period

-If applying for each session: From Monday, July 7, 2025 to the 25th of the month prior to the month in which each course is held
+If applying for each session: From Monday, February 9, 2026 until the 25th of the month prior to the month in which each session is held

 Applying via the website